Meth side effects may be enjoyable for some but can lead to many short-term and…

 Prolonged use of crystal also impacts your ability to properly release dopamine in its natural form without help from chemicals.
 This often leads to depression or anxiety in those trying to quit using meth.

-Quitting a Crystal Meth Addiction
+Quitting a Methamphetamine Addiction

 Crystal meth may be one of the most difficult types of drugs to quit using.
 The false belief that the initial sense of euphoria is just around the corner lives on in every speed addict.
 Inpatient addiction treatment, like the program offered at Hawaii Island Recovery, helps addicts develop a new way to live and look at life.
 They provide a chance for people to get back to normal.